frederic-perez/AmE-dictionary/data/dictionary.md

 __extort__ _v_
 __extraneous__
 __extremes__
-__extricate__ _v_ :seven: (extricated) To remove or free from complication, hindrance, or difficulty. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _Rescue crews extricated him from the car._
+__extricate__ _v_ :eight: (extricated) To remove or free from complication, hindrance, or difficulty.
+To free or remove someone or something from an entanglement or difficulty. _Syn_ disencumber, disentangle _It will take quite a hefty sum to extricate me from my financial difficulties._ _Rescue crews extricated him from the car._ _Firefighters extricated the passengers from the wreckage._
 __exudate<sup>1</sup>__ _n_ :astonished: An exuded substance.
 __exudate<sup>2</sup>__ _v_ Release (a liquid) in drops or small quantities. _Exude sweat through the pores._
 __exult__ _v_ (Not to be confused with ‘exalt’) Rejoice exceedingly; delight; revel.